Asceticism: Monastic practice

 When death is imminent from an advanced age or terminal disease, many Jain ascetics take a final vow of Santhara or Sallekhana, a fast to peaceful and detached death, by first reducing intake of and then ultimately abandoning all medicines, food, and water.
-Scholars state that this ascetic practice is not a suicide, but a form of natural death, done without passion or turmoil or suddenness, and because it is done without active violence to the body.
+Scholars state that this ascetic practice is not suicide, but a form of natural death, done without passion or turmoil or suddenness, and because it is done without active violence to the body.

 Sikhism

-While Sikhism treats lust as a vice, it has at the same time unmistakingly pointed out that man must share the moral responsibility by leading the life of a householder.
+While Sikhism treats lust as a vice, it has at the same time unmistakably pointed out that man must share the moral responsibility by leading the life of a householder.
 What is important is to be God-centred.
 According to Sikhism, ascetics are certainly not on the right path.
-When Guru Nanak visited Gorakhmata, he discussed the true meaning of asceticism with some yogis.
+When Guru Nanak visited Gorakhmata, he discussed the true meaning of asceticism with some yogis:

 Other religions

 Inca religion

 In Inca religion of medieval South America, asceticism was practiced.
 The high priests of the Inca people lived an ascetic life, which included fasting, chastity and eating simple food.
 The Jesuit records report Christian missionaries encountering ascetic Inca hermits in the Andean mountains.